Face on a Wall

 For the warmth of this simple man,

-Surprised by simple things, smiling,
+Surprised by simple things, laughing,

-Laughing, sometimes strangely anxious -
+Sometimes strangely anxious -

-Sunsets can make you blind, he claimed.
+They can send you blind, he said.

 To the end I see him smiling still,